SamuelSwartzberg/flashcardifying_text_temp/inf.md

 the {{c1::host URL element}} for the {{c2::loopback address}} is usually {{c3::localhost}}

+### layer 2

+### layer 2 & 1

+NIC = Network interface controller
+A NIC is a hardware component used to connect a computer to a computer network (layer 1 & 2 (physical and data link)) MAC addresses identify NICs uniquely.
+MAC addresses are 48 bit long.
+MAC address = media access control address
+Mac addresses are most commonly used with IEEE 802 technologies.

+#### IEE 802

+IEEE 802 networking technologies contain technologies such as bluetooth (formerly, now managed/standartized by the bluetooth special interest group), ethernet, and WLAN
+IEEE 802.3|Ethernet
+IEEE 802.11|WLAN/WIFI

+##### WLAN

+WLAN may run in {{c1::infrastructure}} or {{c2::ad-hoc mode}}
+(WLAN) In infrastructure mode, clients connect to  {{c1::a central WAP (Wireless Access Point)}}
+(WLAN) In ad-hoc network mode, clients connect {{c1::to each other peer to peer}}

+### layer 1

+### low-level (unclear layers)

+NFC = Near field communication
+NFC works via induction.
+NFC works at a distance of up to ~4 cm

 # webadmin

 Images used {{c3::on the web}} are typically {{c2::specifically compressed}} beforehand, e.g. {{c1::by using programs such as imageoptim}}